jensbech/BoredGods/README.md

-Discord bot to query and handle webhooks from [Bored Gods Wiki](https://wiki.boredgods.no/) for a Dungeons and Dragons campaign Discord server.
+Discord bot for a Dungeons and Dragons campaign.
+It interacts with an API at [Bored Gods Wiki](https://wiki.boredgods.no/)

 Available Discord commands for users:
 - `/search Timou Grolsch`